-All of these are very common among scholars in our contemporary society, and has been since time immemorial.
+All of these are very common among scholars in our contemporary society and has been since time immemorial.
 As an individual that has been, and is still part of the educational system, these are not new to the ear.
 Then again, we need to pause, display empathy, and wonder… why can this guy not spell even the simplest of words or solve the simplest of calculus.
-Ever paused for a second to ask yourself, “ how can an individual just love to fail?” or “how can individual just hate to pass?”? surely, if you did this at any point, you will come to the only logical conclusion; they possibly can’t help it.
+Ever paused for a second to ask yourself, “ how can an individual just love to fail?” or “how can an individual just hate to pass?”?
+Surely, if you did this at any point, you will come to the only logical conclusion; they possibly can’t help it.
 It happens naturally,

 As individuals, we all have different I.Q levels (intelligence quotient).
-A score Mr. A can simply stroll to get, Mr. B has to strive for, while Mr. C has to cross seas, oceans and mountains.
+A score Mr A can simply stroll to get, Mr B has to strive for, while Mr C has to cross seas, oceans and mountains.
 As true as this is, some individuals just have a mental side to their problem; DYSLEXIA or DYSCALCULIA or both. (yes, both.
 An individual can present with both)

-DYSLEXIA: a learning condition distinguished by the inability to be coherent with spellings and words in general.
+A learning condition distinguished by the inability to be coherent with spellings and words in general.
 In other words, a dyslexic individual has a problem with spelling and reading.
 In our country Nigeria, the WHO puts the number of dyslexic individuals at about 1.5 million.
 With a population of almost 200 million, this puts the number of dyslexic people at almost 1% of our total population.
-Keep in mind that as a third-world country, we are not really A-standard when it comes to record keeping and statistics.
+Keep in mind that as a third-world country, we are not really A-standard when it comes to record-keeping and statistics.
 This goes without saying, there could be more than 1.2 million people out there with undiagnosed dyslexia, that walk around every day blaming themselves for being ‘dumb’.
 Unfortunately, there is no known cause for this phenomenon.
 It is more of a gene-transfer issue, as it has been found to run in families.
 It means, if one person in the family has it, everyone from that family tree is at risk.

-DYSCALCULIA : simply put, this is the opposite of dyslexia.
+Simply put, this is the opposite of dyslexia.
 While the latter deals with words and spellings, dyscalculia deals with severe difficulty in comprehending number-related concepts or mathematical functions.
 Easier to understand, it is the ‘dyslexia’ of mathematics.
 Like dyslexia, the presence of a dyscalculic gene in one member puts the rest of the family tree (living and unborn) at risk.

 Risk factors of Dyslexia and dyscalculia